 Everyone wants to how to drive a golf ball 300 yards further out, and add pace to the swing.
-Because of what we see on TV in the professional game, all of it has to be.
+Because of what we see on TV in professional games, all of it has to be.

 There’s no doubt that golf has developed into a power game at the pro level, and it all began with Tiger Woods rising to the top.